Kardelio/dotfiles/help.md

 ## espresso
-    check if a view does not exist instead of not visible check(doesNotExist())
+Check if a view does NOT EXIST instead of just checking visibility
+    check(doesNotExist())

 ## git log placeholder string for format: git log --format=format:'%H'